AMLResearchProject/AML-ALL-Research-Archive/Websites.md

-# Peter Moss Acute Myeloid/Lymphoblastic Leukemia AI Project Archive
+# Peter Moss Acute Myeloid/Lymphoblastic Leukemia AI Project Websites Archive

 ![Peter Moss Acute Myeloid/Lymphoblastic Leukemia AI Project Archive](Media/Images/Page-Banner.png)

-The Acute Myeloid/Lymphoblastic Leukemia AI Research Code Archive provides an archive of all Acute Myeloid/Lymphoblastic Leukemia related code and repositories that we come across during research and development.
+The Acute Myeloid/Lymphoblastic Leukemia AI Research Websites Archive provides an archive of all public Acute Myeloid/Lymphoblastic Leukemia related websites / online content that we come across during our R&D. We also greatly appreciate community members that have had experiences with AML/ALL sharing their experience and advice to the community.

-# ORGANIC (Objective-Reinforced Generative Adversarial Network for Inverse-design Chemistry)

-[ORGANIC (Objective-Reinforced Generative Adversarial Network for Inverse-design Chemistry)](https://github.com/aspuru-guzik-group/ORGANIC "ORGANIC (Objective-Reinforced Generative Adversarial Network for Inverse-design Chemistry)") is an efficient molecular generation tool, able to create molecules with desired properties.
-It has a user-oriented interface, and doesn't require a HPC cluster.
-Feel free to check our article about ORGANIC and/or contact the developers if you have any issue or are interested in collaborations.

-Thanks to Ho
+# Acute Lymphoblastic Leukemia Image Database for Image Processing

+The [Acute Lymphoblastic Leukemia Image Database for Image Processing](https://homes.di.unimi.it/scotti/all/) dataset is used for this project.
+The dataset was created by [Fabio Scotti, Associate Professor Dipartimento di Informatica, Università degli Studi di Milano](https://homes.di.unimi.it/scotti/).
+You will need to follow the steps outlined [here](https://homes.di.unimi.it/scotti/all/#download) to gain access to the dataset.

 # Albumentations